 The direct current motor provides rotational mechanical energy using a direct electrical current.
 Types of direct current motors and its uses.

 Basic explanation of the operation of a direct current electric motor.
 Arrangement of magnets and flow of electric current.

-The series motor is one types of direct current motor.
-It is characterized by having a high moment of rotation at startup and its speeds very variable depending on the load.
+The series motor is one types of DC motor.
+It has a high torque at startup and highly variable speeds.